webplatform/docs/guides/css_text_styling_fundamentals/index.md

 === Web fonts ===

 CSS3 introduces Web fonts, a feature that allows us to specify our own custom font files to download along with our web pages.
-This is great, as it complete gets around the problem of fonts not being available on user's machines.
+This is great, as it completely gets around the problem of fonts not being available on user's machines.
 To specify a web font for download on a page, you reference the font in a special <code>@font-face</code> block that goes at the top of the page, and looks something like this:

 <syntaxhighlight lang="css">
 @font-face {